-Founded in 1987 in Co Clare by Louis Keating, L&M Keating Ltd operates across Civil, Building and Marine Engineering Sectors.
+Founded in 1987 in Co Clare by Louis Keating, Keating operates across Civil, Building and Marine Engineering Sectors.

-In 2017, L&M Keating Ltd placed 25th in the CIF Top 50 Contractors.
+In 2017, Keating placed 25th in the CIF Top 50 Contractors.
 The company’s turnover for 2017 was €67m, and it now employs 100 people directly with offices in Dublin Cork and Clare.

 In January of this year, Gordon O’Regan took over as Chief Executive Officer after the company was acquired by CBD Capital.
 With over 20 years’ industry experience, Waterford native Gordon O’Regan started his career as a Civil Engineer.
 Like many of his generation, he moved to the UK in the downturn, where he gained a strong grounding in the business management within Civil Engineering and Infrastructure Sector.